 As foreseen in the Agreed Hedging Programme of the 2L Bond Loan, as described in note 5.20, the Company entered into 6 interest rate cap agreements, 3 with the National Bank of Greece ("NBG") and 3 with Piraeus Bank ("PB") to hedge its risk deriving from fluctuations of the fair value of future cash flows of the hedging instrument due to changes in market interest rates.
-In particular, the interest rate cap agreements cover the following interest periods: a) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2022 in case the 6-month Euribor on the roll-over days is higher than 0% (strike rate), b) coverage for 70% of the 2L Bond Loan outstanding balance until 03 April 2023 in case the 6-month Euribor on the roll-over days is higher than 0.5% (strike rate) and c) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2024 in case the 6-month Euribor on the roll-over days is higher than 0.5% (strike rate) and c) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2024 in case the 6-month Euribor on the roll-over days is higher than 0.5% (strike rate) and c) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2024 in case the 6-month Euribor on the roll-over days is higher than 0% (strike rate).
+In particular, the interest rate cap agreements cover the following interest periods: a) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2022 in case the 6-month Euribor on the roll-over days is higher than 0% (strike rate), b) coverage for 70% of the 2L Bond Loan outstanding balance until 03 April 2023 in case the 6-month Euribor on the roll-over days is higher than 0.5% (strike rate) and c) coverage for 100% of the 2L Bond Loan outstanding balance until 01 April 2024 in case the 6-month Euribor on the roll-over days is higher than 0% (strike rate).
 The Company elected not to apply hedge accounting (refer to note 2.6.4).